carpentriesoffline/talks/abstracts/RSECon24_hackaton.md

 ## Outcomes (150 words max)
 ***How will your attendees benefit from your session?
 What are the expected outcomes?
 For accepted submissions, these details will appear in the programme.***

-**At the end of part one, attendees will have completed the steps of:**
+**At the end of this session attendees will have completed the following: **
 1. Writing an RPi OS to an SD card using the Raspberry Pi Imager
 2. turning one computer into a head node and another computer into a compute node by installing and configuring the appropriate software
 4. creating a network of the two nodes with a hub

-At the end of part two, attendees will have contributed to the further development and testing of the CarpentriesOffline learning materials and website.

 ## Technical Plan
 ***Please answer the following questions:***